-47 Your testing proposal is accepted under Article 40(3)(a) and you are requested to conduct the test with the Substance, as specified above.
+26 Your testing proposal is accepted under Article 40(3)(a) and you are requested to conduct the test, as specified above.

-2.4.
+1.4.1.
 Further expansion of the study design

-The conditions to include the extension of Cohort 1B are currently not met.
+27 The conditions to include the extension of Cohort 1B are currently not met.
 Furthermore, no triggers for the inclusion of Cohorts 2A and 2B (developmental neurotoxicity) and Cohort 3 (developmental immunotoxicity) were identified.
 However, you may expand the study by including the extension of Cohort 1B, Cohorts 2A and 2B and/or Cohort 3 if relevant information becomes available from other studies or during conduct of this study.
 Inclusion is justified if the available information meets the criteria and conditions which are described in Column 2, Section 8.7.3., Annex IX/X. You may also expand the study due to other scientific reasons in order to avoid a conduct of a new study.
 The study design, including any added expansions, must be fully justified and documented.
 Further detailed guidance on study design and triggers is provided in Guidance on IRs & CSA, Section R.7.6.

-3. Pre-natal developmental toxicity study
+2. Pre-natal developmental toxicity study

-- 49 A pre-natal developmental toxicity (PNDT) study (OECD TG 414) in two species is a standard information requirement under Annex X, Section 8.7.2. to REACH. - 3.1.
-Information provided to fulfil the information requirement - You have submitted a testing proposal for a PNDT study in a second species according to OECD TG 414 with the Substance. - 51 ECHA requested your considerations for alternative methods to fulfil the information requirement for Developmental toxicity.
-You provided your considerations concluding that there were no alternative methods which could be used to adapt the information requirement(s) for which testing is proposed.
-ECHA has taken these considerations into account. - 52 ECHA agrees that a PNDT study in a second species is necessary. - 3.2.
-Specification of the study design
+28 A pre-natal developmental toxicity (PNDT) study (OECD TG 414) in two species is a standard information requirement under Annex X, Section 8.7.2. to REACH.

+2.1.
+Information provided to fulfil the information requirement

+- 29 Your dossier contains information on PNDT in a first species.
+ECHA has assessed this information in a parallel compliance check decision. - 30 You have submitted a testing proposal for a PNDT study in a second species according to the OECD TG 414 by the oral route with Phthalic anhydride (EC No. 201-607-5).
+You propose to conduct testing on rabbit. - 31 ECHA requested your considerations for alternative methods to fulfil the information requirement for Developmental toxicity.
+You provided your considerations and you applied read-across to fulfil the respective information requirement, and no other alternative methods were available.
+ECHA has taken these considerations into account. - 32 ECHA agrees that a PNDT study in a second species is necessary.